Wind farm Stop Woodlane

 “From my experience in living in this wind farm, it is apparent that setback away from property lines is absolutely necessary.
 I could hear the turbines a mile away from my house.”

-- examples of homes near wind farms losing value
+- homes near wind farms lose value